Question or remark ? Please contact us at email@example.com

 |3.
 How does spray

 Spray drying is a drying method that has developed tremendously in the last 30-50 years.
 It presents unique advantages to dry materials while preserving them from degradation.
 It is a very versatile process that can be used at lab scale or within factories producing dozens of tons an hour.
-It also presents the advantage to produce a powder whose granulometry can be adjusted within limits and therefore greatly increases the properties and easiness of handling of the dried material.
+A spray drying process also presents the advantage to produce a powder whose granulometry can be adjusted within limits and therefore greatly increases the properties and easiness of handling of the dried material.

 To define spray drying in a short sentence, one can refer to this quote of Masters, 1991 : Spray drying is the transformation of feed from a fluid state into a dried particulate form by spraying the feed into a hot drying medium.